 The Range of the earlier wooden crossbow was around 300-400 yards.
 Later versions with added steel bows had a range of 400-500 yards.

 Medieval crossbowmen used the large shield called Pavise which provided them the cover to load the weapons during combat.

 Various types of medieval crossbowmen were experts in a variety of different crossbow variants.
 One such variant was called the recurve crossbow which consisted of tips curving away from the archer.

 This resulted in less hand shock and more acceleration of the arrow.
-Other types of crossbows used by medieval crossbowmen included the stirrup, pull lever, push lever, and cranequin etc.
+Other types of crossbows used by medieval crossbowmen included the stirrup, pull lever, push lever, and cranequin versions.

 Medieval crossbowmen had important positions in the battle formations.
 This included mounted as well as un-mounted medieval crossbowmen.
 Their primary purposes were to indulge in offensive skirmishes before the actual assault by the mounted knights and to launch counter-attacks in order to protect the infantry.

-Medieval crossbowmen were also effectively used with formations of pikemen which proved to be lethal against the mounted knights since the crossbows could penetrate the knights’ armour.
+Medieval crossbowmen were also effectively used with formations of pikemen which proved to be lethal against the mounted knights since the crossbows bolt could penetrate a knights’ armour.

 During the medieval times, the use of medieval crossbowmen became increasingly common in Europe, although crossbows had a long history that extended to ancient China.
 A central advantage of the crossbow was that it was powerful enough to penetrate the armour of the knight and thus could be very successfully used against the cavalry.

 Besides, compared to the longbow, it required very little training and medieval crossbowmen could be procured at a short notice.
 These advantages made the use of crossbows increasingly common during the late medieval times.